Religious views on same-sex marriage: Catholic Church opposition

-The Catholic Church argues from a theological perspective against recognizing same-sex unions.
 According to Catholic moral doctrine, acts of sexual intimacy are only proper between a man and a woman within wedlock.
 Secular government recognition of any other union within the definition of "marriage" would therefore reflect a belief in the moral equivalence of acts between a husband and wife and acts between two men or two women; this belief is contrary to Catholic doctrinal teaching.

 Catholic opponents also argue that inclusion of same-sex unions within the definition of marriage would also evidence rejection of the idea that, in general, it is best that children be raised by their biological mother and father, and that it is the community's interest in ensuring the well-being of children is the sole basis for the government's licensee and involvement in marriage.

-Pope John Paul II, then head of the Roman Catholic church, criticized same-sex marriage when it was introduced in the Netherlands in 2001.
-His successor Pope Benedict XVI maintained opposition to the institution, considering it amongst "the most insidious and dangerous threats to the common good today".
+Pope John Paul II, (1978 - 2005) criticized same-sex marriage when it was introduced in the Netherlands in 2001.
+His successor Pope Benedict XVI (2005- 2013) maintained opposition to the institution, considering it amongst "the most insidious and dangerous threats to the common good today".

 Eastern Orthodox Christianity

-The Greek Orthodox, Serbian Orthodox and Russian Orthodox Churches, and the rest of the Orthodox Churches all share the same view.
-They all view same-sex marriage as a sin.
-They do not accept/support homosexual relationships or marriages, and believe it is immoral and inappropriate.

-This statement from the Greek Orthodox Archdiocese of America further explains:

-"The position of the Orthodox Church toward homosexual acts has been expressed by synodicals, canons and patristic pronouncements from the very first centuries of Orthodox ecclesiastical life.
+The Greek Orthodox, Serbian Orthodox and Russian Orthodox Churches are in opposition to gay marriage.
+Rev. Dr. Stanley S. Harakas states, "The position of the Orthodox Church toward homosexual acts has been expressed by synodicals, canons and patristic pronouncements from the very first centuries of Orthodox ecclesiastical life.
 In them, the Orthodox Church condemns unreservedly all expressions of personal sexual experience which prove contrary to the definite and unalterable function ascribed to sex by God's ordinance and expressed in man's experience as a law of nature.
-The Orthodox Church believes that homosexual behavior is a sin."
+The Orthodox Church believes that homosexual behavior is a sin".